trafficonese/widgetframe/README.md

 htmlwidgets::saveWidget(frameableWidget(l),'leaflet.html')
 ```

 The resulting leaflet.html contains the necessary Pym.js Child initialization code and will work inside a regular iFrame or better yet a Pym.js responsive iFrame.
-It is expected that the site which is going to embed this widget's contnet has the necessary Pymjs Parent initialization code as described [here](http://blog.apps.npr.org/pym.js/).
+It is expected that the site which is going to embed this widget's content has the necessary Pymjs Parent initialization code as described [here](http://blog.apps.npr.org/pym.js/).

 #### `frameWidget` function